-Mimi moved quickly towards the door and knocked three times.
+Mimi moved quickly toward the door and knocked three times.
 The sound of knuckles on metal traveled down the corridor.
 It mingled with the sound of venting steam and dripping water.

 After a moment a voice came.
 “Who is it?”